-In the United States, the Company has made substantial gains in US drilling fluids market share, from 13% in 2019 to 16% in 2020, with the majority of this growth occurring in the latter half of 2020.
-During Q4 2020 the US drilling fluids market share increased to 20%, a record for the Company.
+In the United States, the Company has made substantial gains in US drilling fluids market share, from 16% in 2020 to 19% by the end of 2021.
+During Q1 2021 the US drilling fluids market share increased to 22%, a record for the Company.
 This increase in market share was largely attributable to key investments made in strategic infrastructure, which allowed AES to gain market share by serving many large customers who were more active than their peers and by taking market share from some competitors who had difficulty continuing to operate in a particularly challenging environment resulting from the COVID-19 pandemic.
-In Canada, CES' Canadian drilling fluids market share increased slightly from 36% in 2019 to 38% in 2020, despite the year over year industry activity declines.
+In Canada, CES' Canadian drilling fluids market share decreased slightly from 38% in 2020 to 35% in 2021.

-For the Company's production and specialty chemicals business, the estimated monthly average number of wells or oilfield sites serviced by the Company (Treatment Points) in 2020 in the US and Canada was 29,870 and 6,389, respectively.
-This compares with 30,202 and 7,976 respectively in 2019 and 28,846 and 8,011 for 2018.
+For the Company's production and specialty chemicals business, the estimated monthly average number of wells or oilfield sites serviced by the Company (Treatment Points) in 2021 in the US and Canada was 27,195 and 6,722, respectively.
+This compares with 29,489 and 6,389 respectively in 2020 and 30,299 and 7,976 for 2019.
 Although absolute Treatment Points are a guiding indicator of activity levels for the production chemical business, these individual treated wells increasingly exhibit higher volumes of produced oil, natural gas, and associated water, which correspondingly requires higher volumes of production chemicals.
 These favourable characteristics are associated with increased measured depths and higher production volume attributes of many modern wells.